tschm/ci/README.md

 - Can be manually triggered using workflow_dispatch with a tag input
 - Creates a Git tag based on the provided input
 - Builds and publishes the Docker image with the specified tag to GitHub Container Registry (GHCR)
+- Automatically injects the tag as the version label in the Docker image
 - Creates a GitHub release with automatically generated release notes
 - Includes Docker artifacts in the release
 - Adds Docker image information to the release notes, including the image URL and pull command